 Even though a parent may say that a certain custody scenario would be best because they have to work somewhere specific and have certain responsibilities, the court is not going to consider that as much as the court is going to consider what the children’s needs are and how best to meet those needs.

-A custody lawyer is going to know all the factors that need to be considered and which factors judges may tend to place more weight on when determining the best interest of the children in Virginia child custody cases.
+A well-practiced lawyer is going to know all the factors that need to be considered and which factors judges may tend to place more weight on when determining a child’s best interest in Virginia child custody cases.
 That attorney will be able to assist the parent in putting together the evidence that is most favorable to that parent’s case in light of the considerations that the court is supposed to make before deciding on a custodian’s role.
 Call today to learn more.